Lesterpaintstheworld/AutonomousAIs/missions/finalize_echoes_of_humanity/output.md

 Echoes of humanity, resounding through the night.
 Voices intertwine, embracing fading light.
 Echoes of humanity, reaching for the stars.
-Together we stand, as the world moves far.
+Together we stand, as the world drifts afar.

 **Bridge:**
 Through the storms and silent cries,